kampute/kampose/README.md

 # Kampose

-A cross-platform .NET tool that transforms XML documentation comments into professional API documentation.
-Generate beautiful HTML or Markdown documentation with minimal configuration.
+Kampose is a cross-platform .NET command-line tool that transforms XML documentation comments into professional API documentation.
+It generates production-ready, standards-compliant HTML or Markdown documentation with minimal configuration and integrates seamlessly with CI/CD pipelines.

+Kampose targets .NET 10.0 and fully supports C# 14 while remaining compatible with earlier .NET and C# versions.

 ## Why Kampose